Caramel Apple Trifles

 Description

-These Caramel Apple Trifles are the perfect apple treat – no bake, super easy and full of cinnamon!
+These Caramel Apple Trifles are the perfect apple dessert for Fall!
+It’s a super easy, no bake recipe, full of caramel, cinnamon and apples!

 Ingredients